Handling Big Egos

 It’s useful to try to see things from the perspective of the other party.
 How much time do they have, why have they come, what do they really want.
 What might they really need that could be different?

 If a client appears rude in a business meeting, rather than being offended, I think it is interesting to consider what may be the real root cause.
 There may be an underlying dissatisfaction or frustration that could actually turn out to be a selling opportunity.
-Listening, exploring and showing empathy may yield surprisingly favourable results.
-Occasionally, a smile or gentle use of humour may disarm.
+Listening, exploring and showing empathy may yield surprisingly favorable results.
+Occasionally, a smile or gentle use of humor may disarm.

 On another occasion I told a very big client, who used to regularly call and swear at junior staff, to close his account and take his business elsewhere.
 You have to set your own standards and live to them.
 Thankfully, I had an excellent boss at the time who was supportive.
 Make sure the people you’re working for have such shared values before you choose to end a working relationship this way.